 All vehicles carry a first-aid kit.
 A fire extinguisher is located in the driver’s cab.

-The vehicles are based in West Sussex and are usually available for hire in East and West Sussex, Surrey & Hampshire between April and October each season.
+The vehicles are based in West Sussex and are usually available for hire in East and West Sussex, Surrey & Hampshire between April and late Autumn each season.

 Peter manages our office and is first point of contact.
 The vehicles can be booked well in advance and we'll be more than happy to discuss arrangements over a year ahead.